 Is Puerto Rico a part of the USA?

 The political status of Puerto Rico can be complex and somewhat confusing.
-While Puerto Ricans have been U.S. citizens since 1917, and there is the freedom to move between the island and the mainland as they please, there are some notable differences in terms of political representation.
+While Puerto Ricans have been U.S. citizens since 1917 and have the freedom to move between the island and mainland as they please, there are some notable differences in terms of political representation.

-Puerto Ricans don’t have senators, like the other states of the USA.
-But they are represented in the house of representatives nonetheless.
-They may also vote in the presidential candidate races, for each party respectively, but not in the actual presidential election.
+Puerto Rico does not have senators like the other states of the USA, but they do have representation in the House of Representatives.
+Additionally, Puerto Ricans may vote in the presidential candidate races for each party, but they are not able to vote in the actual presidential election.

 The Puerto Rican Climate